 There's not just an impasse here.
 It's like the valles marineris.

 That's tough, though.
 Tough for religious people, and tough for the non-religious.
 (Yes, non-religious people are just as bad.
-Please, PLEASE stop automatically assuming that I'm a neanderthal.
-Honestly, does logic mean so little to you?)
+Please, PLEASE stop automatically assuming that I'm a neanderthal just because I have faith.)
 But yeah, no one has an easy time dealing with this.

 How do we know when to stop accepting what people do as "they just believe different", and start actually trying to change it?
 Where is the line?
 Who can say when the fence has been jumped?

 So when a predominantly religious community gets t-boned by their favorite show taking a 90 degree bat-turn, the gut reaction is disappointment.
 And I get that, to a certain level.
 Like I said, it's not easy for anyone.